Pr0xe/OctOS/README.md

 ## OctOS
-OctOS is a custom Bootloader with custom Kernel
+OctOS is an under-development custom kernel